 All chaplains must file an annual report of their activities with the bishop.

 Since this license is granted by the national conference, ordained chaplains are accountable to the national conference.
-They are also required to participate in and be accountable to a cluster, if practicable.

 3. Ministerial Service